-Globally, there are an estimated 2 billion cases of diarrheal disease each year, and 1.9 million children under the age of 5, mostly in developing countries, die from diarrhea.
+Globally, an estimated 2 billion cases of diarrheal disease occur each year, and 1.9 million children under the age of 5 years, mostly in developing countries, die from diarrhea.

 Here are some key points about diarrhea.
 More detail and supporting information is in the body of this article.

 - Most cases of diarrhea are caused by bacteria, viruses, or parasites

 - Inflammatory bowel diseases (IBD) including Crohn's disease and ulcerative colitis can cause chronic diarrhea

 - Antidiarrheal medications can reduce diarrheal output and zinc supplement is effective in children